Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/dev-tld.md

 If after you've done this, you're getting a white screen of death, consider turning on XDebug or checking the PHP error logs of that site.
 If you're using a VVV custom site template, or one of the default sites, they should be in a `logs` subfolder adjacent to `public_html`.

 Also keep in mind that some plugins and themes do unusual things, such as storing hashes of URLs.
 These will need adjusting manually.

+### Sites Created With `vv`

+The `vv` tool bypasses the normal flow, and reaches into VVV and places its own non-standard Nginx configs inside the virtual machine.
+If you can't migrate to a custom site template, you will need to SSH into the virtual machine using `vagrant ssh`, and modify the Nginx configs for `vv` sites manually.
+These can be found in `/etc/nginx` using vim or nano, with the filenames `~sitename~.conf` where `~sitename~` is the name of the `vv` site.